LSEG-API-Samples/Article.WebSocketAPI.Ruby.Posting.ATS/note.md

     - Remove ATS contribion fields
     - Delete ATS contribution RIC
 - The application performs the following steps
-    1. User start application with command parameter to specify action (create, update, delete, addfields, removefields)
+    1. Users start application with command line parameter to specify action (create, update, delete, addfields, removefields)
-    2. The applciation establish a WebSocket connection with ADS
+    2. The applciation establishes the WebSocket connection with ADS
-    3. The application send a Login request message to ADS
+    3. The application sends a Login request message to ADS
-    4. Once the application receives a Login Refresh message from ADS, it sends JSON post message to ADS based on action in step (1)
+    4. Once the application receives a Login Refresh message from ADS, it sends JSON post message to ADS based on action parameter in step (1)
     5. Once the application receives Ack message from ADS, the applciation exit
 - The application is modified from Elektron WebSocket API's market_price_posting.rb example.

+Please find the application overview, installation, references in [README.md](./README.md) file.

-## Code Change
+## Code Changes from market_price_posting.rb

 1. The market_price_posting.rb automatic gets user's IP address and sends it to ADS as a Post message's user information.
 That IP Address could be IPV6 Address which ADS server does not support.
 The market_price_postapp.rb changes this behavior to send IPV4 Address to ADS.